 Implement the Health Endpoint Monitoring pattern

 Implement the Health Endpoint Monitoring pattern in the main app code and decoupled service code to track the health of application endpoints.
-Orchestrators like Azure Kubernetes Service or Azure Container Apps can poll these endpoints to verify service health and restart unhealthy instances.
+Orchestrators like AKS or Container Apps can poll these endpoints to verify service health and restart unhealthy instances.
 ASP.NET Core apps can add dedicated health check middleware to efficiently serve endpoint health data and key dependencies.
 To implement the Health Endpoint Monitoring pattern, follow these recommendations:

 Implement health checks.
 Use ASP.NET Core health checks middleware to provide health check endpoints.